awslabs/damo/README.md

 DAMO: Data Access Monitoring Operator
 =====================================

-This directory contains a user space tool for [DAMON](https://damonitor.github.io), namely ``damo``.
-Using the tool, you can monitor the data access patterns of your system or workloads and make data access-aware memory management optimizations.
+`damo` is a user space tool for [DAMON](https://damonitor.github.io).
+Using this, you can monitor the data access patterns of your system or workloads and make data access-aware memory management optimizations.

 ![damo monitor demo for water_nsquared](images/damo_monitor_water_nsquared.gif)